 \subsection{Genuine Concerns vs.\ Falsehoods}

-Figure \ref{dual-legit} gives another perspective.
-We classified the anti-vax tweets into genuine issues versus falsehood by separating topic keywords and key-phrases into two sets, as in \cite{Zaidi2023}.
-Genuine issues included concerns around mandates for a fast-tracked vaccine with unknown long-term side effects, historical issues with vaccines and clinical trials, pharmaceutical companies profiteering, general vaccine side effects, blood clots after receiving the AstraZeneca vaccine, waning immunity and virus variants, administrative mismanagement, and concerns about animal abuse during vaccine development.
-The details can be accessed from \cite{Zaidi2023}.
-There were some tweets, which remained unclassified because of lack of relevant keywords, or they discussed neither genuine issues nor falsehoods.
-Note that one anti-vax tweet can be classified into both genuine issues and falsehoods.
-In fact, tweets identified as discussing a `genuine concern' often used excessive exaggeration or presented information about true facts or events out of context,

-Here, we show the expected number of tweets for each class with wider light-coloured bars and overlay it with the observed number of tweets with narrower and darker bars in Fig.\ \ref{dual-legit}.
-The expected number of tweets is calculated by multiplying the total topic tweets with the fraction of anti-vax tweets by the group to the total anti-vax tweets.
-Figure \ref{dual-legit} shows that the anti-leaning group has more than the expected number of tweets touching on genuine issues, but even more tweets with falsehoods and misinformation.
-Following from Fig.\ \ref{topics_Anti}, where anti-leaning users show more than expected contribution in top anti-vax topics of vaccine mandate, side effects, etc., and less than expected contribution in jokes, it seems that these people are typically not hardcore conspiracy-believing anti-vaxxers, but rather anxious and super-concerned about COVID-19 vaccines.
-Governments and policymakers should therefore place effort in having genuine dialogue on these issues, rather than waving them aside.
+Figure~\ref{dual-legit} gives another perspective, where we classified tweets into genuine issues or falsehoods, see \cite{Zaidi2023} for details.
+While genuine issues refer to concerns about unknown long-term side effects of new vaccines, etc., falsehoods are mostly fictitious issues such as claiming that COVID-19 is a hoax for more control and profit (see \cite{Zaidi2023} for details).
+There were some tweets which remained unclassified because of lack of relevant keywords, or they discussed neither genuine issues nor falsehoods.
+Here, we show the expected number of tweets for each class with wider light-coloured bars and overlay it with the observed number of tweets with narrower and darker bars.
+Figure~\ref{dual-legit} shows that the anti-leaning group has more than the expected number of tweets touching on genuine issues, but even more tweets with falsehoods.
+Following from Fig.~ \ref{topics_Anti}, where anti-leaning users show more than expected contribution in the most popular anti-vax topics of `vaccine mandate', `side effects', etc., and less than expected contribution in `jokes'; it seems that these people are typically not hardcore conspiracy-believing anti-vaxxers, but rather anxious and highly concerned about COVID-19 vaccines.
+Governments and policymakers should therefore place effort into having a genuine dialogue on these issues.

-On the other hand, the pro-leaning group has less than the expected amount of tweets involving misinformation, but slightly more tweets discussing genuine issues.
+On the other hand, the pro-leaning group has a less-than-expected amount of tweets involving misinformation, but slightly more tweets discussing genuine issues.
 The balanced group's contributions did not deviate from expectations.
 The pro-leaning and anti-leaning groups show contrasting behaviours.
-However, the pro-leaning group's engagement with misinformation, no matter how limited, shows the prevalence and impact of misinformation and how important it is to develop solutions and counter strategies.
+However, the pro-leaning group's engagement with misinformation, no matter how limited, shows the prevalence and impact of misinformation and points to the importance of developing solutions and counter-strategies.